Dog on a pumkin

 • When choosing the portion size, consider your dog’s size, age, and nutritional requirements.
 Too much turkey may lead to weight gain or an unbalanced diet.

 • If your dog is eating turkey for the first time, introduce it gradually to see how they respond.
-Start with tiny servings, and then you can progressively give them more as they get used to the protein.

 • Rather than cooking fresh turkey yourself, consider an AAFCO Turkey meal that is complete & balanced.